Diamondbacks vs. Padres: Odds, spread, over/under - August 19

 Diamondbacks vs. Padres Betting Odds, Run Line and Total

-Take a look at the odds, run line and over/under for this matchup at several sportsbooks.
+Here's a look at the odds, run line and over/under for this matchup across multiple sportsbooks.

 |Padres Moneyline